-It’s that time of year again, when more than 40 million children are carrying their books and school supplies to and from school in a backpack.
-While carrying a backpack to school every morning may seem harmless enough, it can cause back, neck, or shoulder pain for students who don’t pack and carry their backpacks correctly.
-The goal of this blog is to help your child choose, wear, and pack his or her bag to prevent injuries according to the American Occupational Therapy Association’s recommendations.
+It’s that time of year again, when children are carrying their books and school supplies to and from school in a backpack.
+While carrying a backpack to school every morning may seem harmless enough, it can cause back, neck, and/or shoulder pain for students who don’t pack and carry their backpacks correctly.
+The goal of this blog is to help your child choose, wear, and pack his or her bag to prevent injuries according to the American Physical Therapy and Occupational Therapy Associations’ recommendations.

 Buying Backpack Tips: